arcus/LIEAF2022_workshop/github_slides.md

 <section>
 Git helps you track changes in your text files.
 Specifically, Git will help you track the version of your files and keep records of: <br/><br/>

+* What changed
+* When it changed
+* Who changed it
-What changed, When it changed, Who changed it, and Why they changed it.
+* Why they changed it  <br/><br/>

 Here you can see a little picture of me that shows that I, pm0kjp, changed the code, and the date I changed it, and a bit of description as to why I changed the code.
 When I click on one of the changes, the blue codes on the far right, I can see the actual changes to the code, with new lines shown in green and removed lines shown in red. <br/><br/>

 Not only does Git keep a record of this, but it allows you to go back in time and look at things you deleted or changed and now have second thoughts about. <br/><br/>